 Here is how it works:

-Step 1: Initiate a full withdrawal
+Step 1: Initiate a withdrawal

 Step 2: Gassing fee deposit